CatalystCode/project-fortis/project-fortis-pipeline/docs/development-faq.md

 docker-compose down
 ```

+## I'm developing locally and the Project Fortis Spark tests take too long?

+You can temporarily disable the tests in project-fortis-spark by adding the
+string `"set test in assembly := {}"` before the assembly command on the
+instruction in the Dockerfile that runs the sbt build for the spark project.

 ## I'm getting an error from Twitter about "too many connections"?

 If you're getting an error from project-fortis-spark that there are too many